Identification and Estimation of Demand Models with Endogenous Product Entry and Exit: Empirical application

+\textit{\textbf{Potential entrants.}} An airline is a \textit{potential entrant} in a market if it operates non-stop flights out of both airports in that quarter, while it is an \textit{entrant} if it operates non-stop flights between the two airports in that quarter.
+Of the 20,859 markets, we exclude 1,315 for which none of the modeled airlines is a potential entrant, leaving 19,544 for the estimation of the entry model.

+\textit{\textbf{Market size and distance.}} Following the empirical literature on the airline industry, we define market size as the geometric mean of the populations in the MSAs of the two airports and market distance as the geodesic distance between the two airports.

-Following the empirical literature on the airline industry, we define the \textit{hub-size} of an airline in an airport as the number of nonstop routes that the airline operates from that airport.
-For the construction of market shares in the estimation of demand, we define \textit{market size} as the geometric mean of the populations in the metropolitan regions of the two airports that define the route.
+\textit{\textbf{Observable variables $\boldsymbol{x}_{t}$ for entry model.}} The vector of exogenous observable variables at the airline-market level includes: market size, market distance, the combined hub size at the origin and destination airports of the airline and of each of its six competitors, airline-by-quarter indicators, and airport indicators.
+We define the hub size of an airline at an airport as the number of non-stop routes that the airline operates from that airport, and its combined hub size for a given airport pair as the sum of its hub sizes at the two endpoints.

-Table \ref{tab_distribution_entrants} presents the distribution of the number of entrants and the average value of market characteristics.
-Notably, in a significant portion of these markets ($32\%$), there are no airlines providing non-stop flights, and they are exclusively served with stop flights.
-Among the markets with non-stop flights, more than $90\%$ are monopolies or duopolies.
-Furthermore, there is a strong positive correlation between the number of incumbents and market size and distance.
+Table \ref{tab_distribution_entrants} presents the distribution of the number of entrants and averages of the market size and distance.
+Notably, in more than $35\%$ of these markets, there are no airlines providing non-stop flights.
+Among the markets served by non-stop flights, more than $90\%$ are monopolies or duopolies.
+Furthermore, there is a strong positive correlation between the number of incumbents, market size, and distance.